EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 MeteoGate has been established to deliver the target quality of service outlined in the Quality-of-Service agreement.
 This may vary depending on which data is being requested, with operational data and products generally being at a higher service than non-operational data and products.
 In general, a reasonable level of QoS is recommended for the supplied data.

 MeteoGate will monitor the availability of the APIs and notify the Data Supplier in case any inactive or low performing APIs are detected.

-> [to be updated] Outstanding question: Should data publishers be given minimum QoS thresholds for their API that need to be met before being onboarded, or will we accept any quality of API?
-Guidance/rule on minimum “quality” for upstream data services, e.g. minimum requests/sec … and how this is validated during the on-boarding process; Or… review performance logs after 6 months and give feedback if needed._

 ### Data Quality and Data Governance